williamslab/ped-sim/README.md

-individual (such as in generation 1), it will only ever contain one individual (and any spouses of that person): the `[#samples_to_print]` value will only control whether (if it is greater than 0) or not (if it is 0) Ped-sim prints that founder and his/her spouses.
+individual (such as in generation 1), it will only ever contain one individual (and any spouses of that person): the `[#samples_to_print]` value will only control whether (if it is greater than 0) or not (if it is 0) Ped-sim prints that founder and his/her spouses. **Note: it is possible to print the members of specific branches (instead of all individuals) in a given generation.
+See the "no-print" branch specification described below.**

 `<#branches>` is an optional field.
 By default: